grzegorz914/homebridge-enphase-envoy/README.md

 7. Consumption Current Level (Wh)/(kWh) - is the Total and Net Energy Consumption (Lifetime and 7Days in kWh, Today in Wh).

 ## Configuration
-1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
-See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
+1. Please use the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
+See `sample-config.json` in this repository or add the bottom example to Your config.json file.
-2. In `host` set the iP adress or leave empy(will use default path `envoy.local`).
+2. In `host` set the *IP Address* or *host Name* or leave empy(will be used default path `envoy.local`).
 3. In `refreshInterval` set the data refresh time in seconds.
-4. If `disableLogInfo` is enabled, disable log info, all values and state will not be displayed in Homebridge log console.
+4. If `disableLogInfo` is enabled, the log info will be disabled, all values and state will not be displayed in Homebridge log console.
-5. In `enchargeStorage` check ON if encharge storage is installed. (not available from v3.5.0)
+5. In `enchargeStorage` check *ON* if encharge storage is installed. (not available from v3.5.0)
-6. In `enchargeStorageOffset` set the offset of encharge storage energy if nedded in (Wh),(+/-).
+6. In `enchargeStorageOffset` set the *Offset* of encharge storage energy if nedded in (Wh),(+/-).
-7. In `powerConsumptionMetersInstalled` check ON if consumption meters are installed. (not available from v3.5.0)
+7. In `powerConsumptionMetersInstalled` check *ON* if consumption meters are installed. (not available from v3.5.0)
-8. In `powerProductionMeter` select which meter will be used to display Power production. (not available from v3.5.0)
+8. In `powerProductionMeter` select which *meter* will be used to display Power production. (not available from v3.5.0)
-9. In `powerProductionMaxDetected` set the maximum Power production, if the Power production will be >= `powerProductionMaxDetected` then You get notyfication message from the HomeKit.
+9. In `powerProductionMaxDetected` set the *maximum production Power*, if the Power production will be >= `powerProductionMaxDetected` then You get notification message from the HomeKit.
-10. In `energyProductionLifetimeOffset` set the offset of lifetime energy production if nedded in (Wh),(+/-).
+10. In `energyProductionLifetimeOffset` set the *Offset* of lifetime energy production if nedded in (Wh),(+/-).
-11. In `powerConsumptionMeter` select which meter will be used to display Power consumption. (not available from v3.5.0)
+11. In `powerConsumptionMeter` select which *meter* will be used to display Power consumption. (not available from v3.5.0)
-12. In `powerConsumptionTotalMaxDetected` set the maximum total Power consumption, if the total Power consumption will be >= `powerConsumptionTotalMaxDetected` then You get notyfication message from the HomeKit.
+12. In `powerConsumptionTotalMaxDetected` set the *maximum total consumption Power*, if the total Power consumption will be >= `powerConsumptionTotalMaxDetected` then You get notyfication message from the HomeKit.
 13. In `energyConsumptionTotalLifetimeOffset` set the offset of lifetime total energy consumption if nedded in (Wh),(+/-).
 14. In `powerConsumptionNetMaxDetected` set the maximum Power consumption from Grid, if the Power consumption will be >= `powerConsumptionNetMaxDetected` then You get notyfication message from the HomeKit.
 15. In `energyConsumptionNetLifetimeOffset` set the offset of lifetime net energy consumption if nedded in (Wh),(+/-).
-16. `manufacturer`, `model`, `serialNumber`, `firmwareRevision` - optional branding data displayed in Home.app, firmware and serialNumber. (not available from v4.1.0)
+16. `manufacturer`, `model`, `serialNumber`, `firmwareRevision` - optional branding data displayed in Home.app, `firmware` and `serialNumber`. (not available from v4.1.0)
 17. In `envoyUser` here set the envoy user or leave empty, standard is `envoy`.
 18. In `envoyPasswd` here set the envoy password (only if U already changed the default password).
 19. In `installerUser` here set the optional installer user, standard is `installer`.